Top 50 – Global Ranking Ranked N. 22 in Food and Beverage Management, Worldwide by Eduniversal

 Following our motto, Better Managers for a Better World, an entire section of our Masters is fully dedicated to higher purpose in business, Corporate Social Responsibility and creation of a sustainable approach and mindset to business.

-Why choose our Specialized Master in Food and Beverage Management?
+Why choose our Specialized Master Part Time in Food and Beverage Management?

 Practice Lab Powered by Chianti, Consorzio vino Chianti.